Saperthan/NASA_Frontend/README.md

 run this on the command line from the root path on the project: mvn spring-boot:run

 The frontend client is running on localhost:3000, and backend server on localhost:8080.
-If you use different port on the frontend, please make sure to change @Cross-Origin port value to the one you are using on AsteroidController.java
+If you use different port on the frontend, please make sure to change @Cross-Origin value to the one you are using on AsteroidController.java

-If any questions regarding starting the application, feel free to send me an email to saperthans@gmail.com
+If you have any questions regarding starting the application, feel free to send me an email to saperthans@gmail.com

 Asteroid List page: